Morocco earthquake

 Earthquake area

-Local press currently speaks of 2,681 deaths, 1,452 in Al Haouz, 764 in Taroudant, 202 in Chichaoua, 31 in Ouarzazate and 18 in Marrakech, 11 in Azillal, 5 in Agadir and three in Casablanca.
+Local press currently speaks of 2681 deaths, 1452 in Al Haouz, 764 in Taroudant, 202 in Chichaoua, 31 in Ouarzazate and 18 in Marrakech, 11 in Azillal, 5 in Agadir and three in Casablanca.
 And these have just been officially confirmed by the authorities.

-Earthquake areaMorocco is located in a seismically active area and is regularly affected by earthquakes, especially in the north of the country.
-However, Friday's earthquake is the strongest ever recorded in the country, causing panic across the country.
+Earthquake ZoneMorocco is located in a seismically active area and is regularly hit by earthquakes, especially in the north of the country.
+However, Friday's earthquake is the strongest ever recorded in the country and has caused panic among the population throughout the country.

-Authorities have called on the population to remain calm and follow the instructions of emergency services.
+Authorities have called on the population to remain calm and follow the instructions of the emergency services.
 The king has expressed his condolences to the victims and their families.

 We connect those who need help with those who can help, But we can't do it alone!